SinnumUGesgag/aws-bootcamp-crudder-2023/journal/week1.md

 	working_dir: /home/dynamodblocal
 ```

-2nd: added code again into Services right below our 1st modification
+*B: added code again into Services right below our 1st modification
-this code is modified with my changes; read further to find out what I altered
+this code is modified with my changes; read further to find out what I altered*

 ```
 db:
 	image: postgres:13-alpine